railslove/ebicsbox/docs/docker.md

-# 💲ebicsbox 📦 on docker 🐳
+# ebicsbox 📦 on docker 🐳

 ## What's the ebicsbox?

 To put it simple, the ebicsbox is a proxy for your bank's ebics interface to your application.
-Since the ebics standard is complex and not well readable, the ebicsbox provides you and your application with a handful of RESTful API endpoints to talk to your bank with simple JSON requests
+Since the ebics standard is complex and not well readable, also a lot of security, handshaking and other things that are really hard, the ebicsbox provides you and your application with a handful of RESTful API endpoints to talk to your bank with simple JSON requests

 ## How to setup